Race Equipment - Juniors

 Slalom Pole Guards are used to fit over your ski pole grip as an added layer of hand protection from race gate impact when kids get to such a level where they are gaining speed and technically advancing in their Slalom skills.

-GS poles are curved rather than straight, this design is to bend around the skiiers body while in a tuck position at speed to minimize drag.
-These are not mandatory but can help enhance performance when you reach high levels.
+Giant Slalom poles are curved rather than straight, this design is to bend around the skiiers body while in a tuck position at speed to minimise drag.
+These are not mandatory but can help enhance performance when you reach higher levels.

 Kit bags

 Most companies provide larger kit bags which are ideal for race training.
 They are necessary as you will have a lot of kit.
-Something that allows you to fit such items as; extra layers, food/drink, boots etc. These bags are more relevant for race day events such as the British Championships rather than training days on the race piste in Val d'Isere.
+Something that allows you to fit such items as; extra layers, food/drink, boots etc. These bags are more relevant for race day events rather than training days on the race piste in Val d'Isere.

 Race Gloves are much more heavily padded and are specifically designed to increase grip, as well as prevent injury with impact to gates.
 They are not mandatory but are a great addition to your kit when you begin to reach higher speeds and levels of accuracy.
 They will also last a lot longer against wear and tear.